epicodus-a/myspace/README.md

 // Install dependencies
 $ npm install

-Get your api key at https://developer.betterdoctor.com
+Get your api key at https://developer.betterdoctor.com and developers.google.com

 // create file .env at projet root
 $ touch .env

-// add your key to .env as below format: exports.apiKey=[Your api key]
+// add your key to .env as below format: exports.apiKey=[Your api key] exports.googleApiKey=[Your api key]

 // Run the app